Marvel vs Capcom 2 Arcade Not Forgotten with Pandora Platinum Pro

 - Tron Bonne

-Ability to play on Pandora Box Arcade Platinum Pro Board Versions
+Marvel vs. Capcom 2 on Pandora Box Arcade Platinum Pro

-Don’t forget to tell your friends that Marvel vs Capcom 2 is Back and Playable on the Pandora Platinum.
-Thank you for taking out the time for reading the article, I hoped you enjoyed the coffee.
+Don’t forget to tell your friends that Marvel vs. Capcom 2 is Back and Playable on the Pandora Platinum.